 If you are unsure on any of these it is likely that there will be a delay in being able to collect and process the waste leading to further increases to your costs.
 An experienced waste management supplier should be able to guide and assist in overcoming these types of queries before you experience a significant delay.

-It’s not only spoilt meat that ends up going through our incineration process
+It’s not only rotten meat that ends up going through our incineration process

 As a specialist waste company Novus Environmental has helped many clients with spoilt and contaminated goods.
 For example, the latest cargo included items as diverse as vermicelli, hot pot seasoning, cinnamon and fragrant sand.